nicolaielhoj/Wakeup-Curtain/README.md

 # Arduino Wakeup Curtain
 An automatic curtain that wakes you up in the morning.
 The curtain opens gradually over the course of 15 minutes, to ensure a gentle wakeup.
+The curtain rolls for a set amount of seconds every minute and then pauses, this is repeated 15 times, once a minute.

 ![The curtain](https://github.com/nicolaielhoj/Wakeup-Curtain/blob/master/DSC09540LR.png)